Scirese/alarm/alarm_en.md

 ![Final Fantasy: Type-0](imgs/ff0.png)

-Knowing that *Final Fantasy: Type-0* is one of the most stressful 3D games on the PSP, I would expect it to run this way.
+Knowing that *Final Fantasy: Type-0* is one of the most stressful 3D games on the PSP, I would expect it to run at this performance.
 All in all, the more stressful 3D games of the PSP era should be the uplimit of this HK1 Box under mainline kernel.

-As for PSP 2D games or lighter 3D games, NDS games or earlier games ~~(PS2 doesn't count)~~ can basically handle it easily.
+As for PSP 2D games or lighter 3D games, NDS games or earlier games ~~(PS2 doesn't count)~~ can basically be handled easily.

-(PPSSPP can be packaged directly from AUR, **not recommended to compile on the box, otherwise you will deeply appreciate what "SLOW" means.**)
+(PPSSPP can be packaged directly from AUR, **It's nnot recommended to compile on the box, otherwise you will deeply appreciate what "SLOW" means.**)

 Later I will try some native Linux games.